Diane Weyermann Fellowship at Points North

 Over the course of 18 months, Diane Weyermann Fellows receive:

-• $100,000 in total grant support ($50,000 each year) to support both director/producer salaries and production costs
+• $100,000 in total grant support ($50,000/ year) to support both director/producer salaries and/or production costs and/or post-production costs

 ELIGIBILITY